 features you need from your loan and how much it will cost you

-Here we outline the types of loans available and what you
+in fees.
+Here we outline the types of loans available and what

 How to compare home

 The best way to compare home loans is to ask for a key facts

 sheet from different lenders.
 The key facts sheet will give you the

 information you need, in a set format so you can directly compare

 features, interest rates and fees.

 The key facts sheet will tell you the total amount to be paid

 back over the life of the loan, repayment amounts, fees and